Return to the Old San Francisco Steak House

 On Saturday night, Mrs. Pribble and I walked into the Old San Francisco Steak House, her for the first time and both of us for the last.
 The Old San Francisco Steak House (OSF) had been bought and would close its doors forever on Sunday, after 25 years in business.
 Remarkably, except for some very small details, everything was as I had left it.
-The decor was exactly the same, down to the period artifacts and artwork, dominated by the huge portrait of Gussie Lee (the legendary inspiration for the restaurant), all designed to evoke the Gay Nineties.
+The décor was exactly the same, down to the period artifacts and artwork, dominated by the huge portrait of Gussie Lee (the legendary inspiration for the restaurant), all designed to evoke the Gay Nineties.
 The creaking of the brass-handled front doors, first the outer and then the inner, reminded me of a time when those sounds would cue my service to new dinner guests.

 Our own fellow dinner guest and OSF alumnus, Mat Farabee, hadn’t arrived yet, so we stood back and watched the manager at the helm of the slowly sinking ship.
 As happens so often in these sad situations, formality had broken-down and the employees joined the customers as bystanders to an event outside of their control.
 The manager, who wasn’t wearing any kind of uniform whatsoever (a far cry from the days when my boss and I would man the reservation desk in tuxedos), openly commiserated with the guests waiting in the lobby.
 She had moved from Dallas for the job just a year before and couldn’t help the frustration creep into her voice when talking about uprooting herself for what was probably then an already doomed business.
 The end came so quickly and without warning, that our waiter had been hired only three weeks before.
 I was also startled to hear the manager explain the fate of the other OSF locations.
-I had just been to the OSF website (while it lasts) and it still showed three locations and another coming soon.
+I had just been to the OSF website and it still showed three locations and another coming soon.
 I figured the Austin location closing was a unique case, but I was wrong.
 The Houston location closed a year ago to make way for a Super Target, the Dallas location closed early this year to become a strip club, and the Austin and San Antonio locations would be closing on the same day.
 OSF really was over.
 If Mat didn’t hurry, our dinner plans would be over, too.
 Every few minutes, somebody would come from the kitchen and announce what food they had run out of and the manager would add it to the long list on a whiteboard they had set up in the lobby.
-Cuts of meat were starting to show up on the list - surely a bad sign.
+Cuts of meat were starting to show up on the list – surely a bad sign.

 While we were waiting, in swished Bernice, the only employee who had been at the Austin location since day one and only one of two remaining employees from my days back in the eighties.
 Bernice was in her hostess outfit, a long black satin dress and white feather boa, looking like an older Miss Kitty from Gunsmoke.
 She had let her red hair go pure white, but otherwise looked exactly the same.
 We greeted each other and promised to catch-up later in the evening.
 Mat finally arrived and we were seated.

 The main dining room (or “red room” as we used to call it) and the green room also looked almost exactly as I remembered.
 The red room is two stories tall and the walls covered floor to ceiling with kitschy period advertisements, signs, and other memorabilia, with a bison head and two or three steer heads mounted for good measure.
-The room is otherwise dominated by a full-length bar across the front of the room, on which is a piano (there used to be two) and hanging above it all - the red velvet swing.
-Every hour or so, a “swinger” dressed in a burlesque-style little red dress, fishnet stockings, and garter belt, would entertain guests by swinging higher and higher to the piano accompanyment of ragtime music, until she reached the top of her two story arc, the music would crescendo, and she would kick a cowbell mounted to the ceiling to the delight of all.
+The room is otherwise dominated by a full-length bar across the front of the room, on which is a piano (there used to be two) and hanging above it all – the red velvet swing.
+Every hour or so, a “swinger” dressed in a burlesque-style little red dress, fishnet stockings, and garter belt, would entertain guests by swinging higher and higher to the piano accompaniment of ragtime music, until she reached the top of her two story arc, the music would crescendo, and she would kick a cowbell mounted to the ceiling to the delight of all.
 I scoffed at the red velvet swing now being equipped with a seatbelt, but both swingers of the evening performed well, even to the mostly empty room.

 We had an 8 o’clock reservation and were sat around 8:30.
 Our waiter informed us that they were out of T-bones.
 I told him that he should consult the list in the lobby, because they were out of much more than that.
 He scurried off to catch-up on the latest bad news, while I wondered how long OSF had been using waiters.
 In my day, despite the illegality of it, the OSF only hired waitresses.
 That was why waiting tables at OSF was the one job that I hadn’t done.
 I had been a busboy, food expo guy, dishwasher, valet, line-cook, salad/dessert prep cook, flambé cook, bartender, and host.
 I even mowed the grass a few times and one time another busboy and I spent our day stealing huge chunks of limestone from a construction site to use for the OSF landscaping.
 But I never waited on a table.
 Speaking of waitresses, I also noticed that the uniforms had changed.
 The waitresses used to wear basically the same outfit as a swinger: low-cut little black dresses, fishnet stockings, black shoes and a garter belt.
 At some point (perhaps with the arrival of waiters), this had been replaced with black pants, white shirt and a vest.
 Sigh.
 I understand, I really do.
-But you must understand that to a 15 year old boy, watching waitresses (mostly college girls) in those uniforms made working at OSF one of the best jobs I…er, I mean he could ever have.
+But you must understand that to a 15 year old boy, watching waitresses (mostly college girls) in those uniforms made working at OSF one of the best jobs I… er, I mean he could ever have.
 Mat seconded this notion adding that standing at his station at the end of the bar, watching the pretty swingers twirl over his head and waiting for a flambé order so that he could go and set stuff on fire, really was the best.

 A busboy delivered the traditional block of Swiss cheese and a small loaf of bread.
 The block of cheese was smallish, but that was sometimes the case even back in my day, and considering their diminishing food supply, I actually expected worse.
 What was more interesting was the fact that the block didn’t come on a cutting board, but sat directly on part of the thick red wax covering that hadn’t been cut away from the cheese.
 Swiss cheese doesn’t have a rind and therefore, isn’t generally packaged in a wax covering, but rather vacuum sealed in plastic.
 Specifically, the Swiss cheese that we served in the past came in huge blocks (100 lbs.?), vacuum sealed in plastic, that we then cut down to six blocks (almost a foot on each side) to serve to customers.
 So, it appeared that we were being served a different cheese, or at least a cheese from a different supplier.
 I piled paper-thin slices of the Swiss on my bread plate and was soon relieved to find that it tasted exactly the same as I remembered.
 It was delicious!